-Hours of new body-camera footage from Orlando Nightclub shooting released
+Hours of new body-camera footage from Orlando nightclub shooting released

 Just after 2:00 a.m., a man named Omar Mateen, the 29-year-old American-born son of Afghan immigrants, entered the club, armed with a military-style assault rifle, and opened fire.
 Mateen, a security guard from Port St. Lucie, was an angry and troubled man with a history of violence and failure.

-“I had a helmet, but a bicycle helmet,” Gage said.
+“I had a helmet, but a bicycle helmet,” Cage said.
 “It’s not gonna do a whole lot with that.”

-“He had a gunshot wound to his chest,” Sevilla said.
+“He had a gunshot wound to his chest,” she said.
 “That’s when I saw that he was injured.
-He was non responsive.”
+He was nonresponsive.”

 The first responding officers returned fire, forcing the shooter to retreat further into the club.
 As those officers followed in pursuit, they passed bodies, dead and wounded, everywhere.

-Note: Editor’s note: Jahqui Sevilla was killed early Monday in a car crash.